Toilet Training Your Child

 What if my child has an accident?

 Accidents come with toilet training.
-Your child may have an occasional accident even after he or she learns how to use the toilet.
+Your child may have an occasional accident even after they learn how to use the toilet.
 Sometimes, children get too involved in activities and forget that they need to use the bathroom.
 Suggesting regular trips to the bathroom may help prevent some accidents.

 If your child does have an accident, stay calm.
 Do not punish your child.
 Simply change them and continue to encourage them to use the potty chair.